Edward Habershon: Temperance Hotel, now Eskdale Hotel

 Constructed for Major Malcolm of Burnfoot between 1865 and 1867, this is a B-listed building in High Street, Langholm.

-St Andrews, Hastings
+St Andrew's, Hastings

-The foundation stone of St Andrews Church, Queens Road, Hastings, was laid in November 1869.
+The foundation stone of St Andrew's Church, Queens Road, Hastings, was laid in November 1869.
 It was constructed by John Howell, whose fee was £3,235.
 It held a congregation of 2,000, and was consecrated on 30 November 1870 by Richard Durnford (1802–1895), Bishop of Chichester.
 It was decorated with a mural by Robert Tressell in 1905.
 The building survived until 1970 when it was declared unsafe and demolished between August and September of that year.
 One panel of Tressell's mural was saved, and is now in Hastings Museum.
 The mural is the Islamic-style decorative work covering the walls around the windows at the east end (see image, right).

 St Mark, Horsham

 St Mark at Horsham was a complete rebuild in stages of a previous church which had been designed in 1840 by W. Moseley.
 The tower and south aisle were built first in 1870; the nave was completed in 1872, and the spire in 1878.
 The nave had pink granite piers, narrow roofbeams and a pulpit "with figures on the side standing in trefoiled niches" as designed by Habershon and Brock.
 The surviving spire is square with an octagonal spire, lucarnes and short pinnacles.
 The exterior of the 1870 building was rough-hewn stone, and the windows had complex tracery.
 The chancel was added later in 1888 by another architect.
 Between 1936 and 1949 the church became defunct and was temporarily closed.
 Services resumed briefly, then it closed again by 1982, to be partially demolished in 1988 to make way for a road and offices.
 The tower remains.